 Alumni Updates

 In the Department of Cognitive Science at Case Western Reserve University, we’re incredibly proud of the lives our alumni go on to lead.
-On this page, you can peruse updates on some of our alums, keep up to date with departmental newsletters, and consider making a gift to the department.
+Cognitive science is a wide-ranging field, so their paths take them many places.

 Where Are They Now?